-- (a) on and off shore electricity generation, including electricity storage, from renewables exceeding 50 megawatts capacity; - (b) new and/or replacement upgraded on and offshore high voltage electricity transmission lines, cables and interconnectors of 132kv or more; and - (c) new and/or upgraded Infrastructure directly supporting on and offshore high voltage electricity lines, cables and interconnectors including converter stations, switching stations and substations." (emphasis added) - 4.3.7 The Proposed Development would have national development status, it would make a valuable contribution to the delivery of the National Spatial Strategy. - 4.3.8 The National Spatial Strategy requires a "large and rapid increase" in electricity generation from renewables and the National Spatial Strategy makes it clear (NPF4, page 6) that "we must make significant progress" by 2030. - 4.3.9 The Proposed Development would provide renewable generation and would make a meaningful contribution to targets.
+(a) on and off shore electricity generation, including electricity storage, from renewables exceeding 50 megawatts capacity .." (emphasis added)

+- 4.3.7 The Proposed Development would therefore have national development status, and it would make a valuable contribution to the delivery of the National Spatial Strategy. - 4.3.8 The National Spatial Strategy requires a "large and rapid increase" in electricity generation from renewables and the National Spatial Strategy makes it clear (NPF4, page 6) that "we must make significant progress" by 2030.